KaterynaVilner/Architecture/README.md

 # Architecture
 The Architecture  is a fully responsive website, using flexboxes and @media queries.
 There are two navigations on the page.
-One is on the top of the page (buttons) and the second one on the bottom of the page(a table).
+One is on the top of the page (dropdown menu) made with jQuery and the second one on the bottom of the page(buttons).
 The websites corespond to this requirments:

 HTML

 Have at least 3 pages, keep the grid system consistent as much as possible Use at least 10 different HTML tags
-Use HTML tables
 Implement at least two uses for forms
 Dropped Down Menu
 Use web fonts